 Not always.
 We recommend that you submit your application as soon as possible, and often the first person to go through the application process is a great fit.

 Yes, but you must be clear that your application is pending and you are not an official representative of Aging2.0.
 Committed sponsors and partners can certainly strengthen your application.

 The Ambassador license is a 12-month term.
 In most cases, Ambassadors are offered a renewal when the contract is up.

 No, this is a volunteer role.
 Ambassadors are not employed by Aging2.0.

 Ambassadors can formally step down from the role at any time.
 We request at least 2 weeks notice.
 They will have the opportunity to nominate a new Ambassador, the Chapter team can nominate a replacement, or Aging2.0 HQ can publicly announce the search.

-Chapters are required to use the Aging2.com dashboard for event registration and email marketing – Ambassador receive access to city-specific events.
+Chapters are required to use the Aging2.com dashboard for event registration and email marketing – Ambassador receive access to city-specific or regional events.
 Once officially appointed, each Ambassador is granted access to our online platform where they will find how-to guides and peer-to-peer access.
 Additionally, Aging2.0 provides annual in-person workshops and period online learning opportunities.

 Each chapter is expected to host ONE event per quarter (minimum).
 Generally, only one event per year is mandated, and the rest of the events that year can be determined (type of event, topic, etc) by the Chapter team.
 An example might be: HQ asks Chapters to host one *Global Startup Search event that year, but the rest of the events can be at chosen by the Chapter (2-Pint-0, Fireside Chat, Panel Event, etc.).